C-D-Lewis/pebble-dev/README.md

 #### Missing images

-As of SDK 3, some image resource types like `png` were deprecated.
+As of SDK 3, some image resource types like `png` were deprecated. `bitmap` should be used instead

 ## Todo

+- [x] Fix build in GitHub Actions
-- [] Finish importing all previous Pebble projects
+- [ ] Finish importing all previous Pebble projects
-- [] Fix build in GitHub Actions
+- [ ] Merge Split Horizon editions into config.
+- [ ] Menu icons for all current watchfaces and watchapps
+- [ ] Migrate all custom config to Clay.